 As a reminder, the suit of Pentacles is driven by feminine energy and represents values related to stability, growth, and material aspects in the life of the Querent or subject of a reading.
 Scholars and academics have connected the suit of pentacles to the classical element of earth, and most of the cards from that suit embody the symbolic attributes of this element, one way or another.

-Minor Arcana card: the Queen of Pentacles
+Minor Arcana: Positive elements of Queen of Pentacles

 The illustration of the Queen of Pentacles in the Rider Waite Smith tarot deck is a dark-haired woman on an elaborate throne.
 She is smiling and holding the symbol of her suit with both hands, slightly leaning towards it as if she wanted to protect it.